andertakecare/TheTeaCozy/README.md

-A simple responsive website create to practice HTML and CSS.
+A simple responsive website created to practice HTML and CSS.
 Website for a fictitious tea-house.